-Conversation is innate to humans.
 You can rely on this as you invite people to join a conversation.
 Talking and listening to one another is something we remember; it’s what humans have done for thousands of years, so it’s deep in our species' memory.
 These days, because of the bad habits we’ve developed and the frantic pace of our lives, we may need to be reminded about slowing down, not interrupting, listening to each other and not instantly responding.
 Here are some simple techniques to host a good conversation that help people remember and redevelop their skills.
 Start with a few friends or colleagues.
 Some things to watch for Make sure latecomers come fully into the circle.
 You will know it's been a good conversation if: People move toward the center of the circle.
 Continuing the Conversation If your group continues, and you will be in conversation over time, you will benefit by exploring techniques to deepen and grow the conversation.

 The focus is on deepening, exploring and learning together, not on getting things done or completing an agenda.
 It is possible, with expert facilitation and savvy participation, to do both linear and circular modes in one meeting.
 Talking Circles are also referred to as Talking Stick Circles, Listening Circles, Wisdom Circles, and the Council Process.
 If you have an agenda, you can often fit some circle into it.
 But remember that ‘deepening and exploration’ and ‘getting somewhere’ are very different energies.
 Sitting in a circle helps us to fully see each other as peers sharing meaning, creativity, and a common center.
 Listening and sharing from the heart ‘Speaking from the heart’ starts with being grounded in our experience of what is – especially being grounded in our feelings and in things that are truly important to us.

 No individual or organization claims ownership of the model, and most practitioners trace its history to the Platonic Dialogues, in which Socrates engaged his interlocutors in a methodical line of questioning.
 The work of Mortimer Adler, Robert Hutchins, and Dennis Gray are often cited as the sources of modern Socratic Seminar models.
 As it is used in the classroom, we have seen widely diverse models of discussion called Socratic Seminar.
 These seminars can be very teacher centered or not; the discussion can be very text-focused or not; and students may be expected to prepare before class or not.
 Generally, Socratic Seminars are held in a circle.
 Open-ended questions allow students to think critically, analyze multiple meanings in text, and express ideas with clarity and confidence.